3 minute read

 When To Ask For Referrals

-One of the keys to running a successful referral program is pretty simple: talk about it.
+No matter which referral software you use, one of the keys to running a successful referral program is pretty simple: talk about it.
 Mention it to every customer you have and let it be known at every event, sales demo, and even print business cards that mention your referral program.
 Here are some simple tips to get you started:

 Start asking now